|

 others.
 I have other programs but I always end up coming back to

 these two.
 It's a case of what you get used to.
+There are several things that you can do to pictures without

 changing the underlying image.
 Before you do anything else follow